ADVERTISEMENT

 Katrina sampled the two styles of laceweight Icelandic yarn: the single-ply Love Story Einband (shown here in offwhite) and the 2-ply Gilitrutt Tvíband (shown in red).
 Photos by Matt Graves unless otherwise noted

-As I read the premier issue of Farm & Fiber Knits magazine, I was intrigued to learn that there is not one but two fairly new Icelandic laceweight yarns developed by French-Icelandic knitwear designer Hélène Magnússon.
+As I read the premier issue of Farm & Fiber Knits magazine, I was intrigued to learn that there are not one but two fairly new Icelandic laceweight yarns developed by French-Icelandic knitwear designer Hélène Magnússon.
 As she was working to revive Icelandic lace-knitting traditions, she needed modern yarns inspired by the fine Icelandic handspun of the past.
 Over several years, Hélène developed the yarns, for which she hand selects the first fleeces of Icelandic lambs.
-The fiber is processsed and then spun into two different laceweight yarns: Love Story Einband (single-ply) and Gilitrutt Tvíband (two-ply).
+The fiber is processed and then spun into two different laceweight yarns: Love Story Einband (single-ply) and Gilitrutt Tvíband (two-ply).

 What would these yarns feel like on the needles?
 I decided to do some swatching to find out.